-The Garden Snug project at Red House
+The story behind the Garden Snug project at Red House

 The garden today

 Red House garden was first laid out over 150 years ago and successive owners have put their own stamp on the garden.